Deccan Traps: Shiva crater

 A geological structure that exists in the sea floor off the west coast of India has been suggested as a possible impact crater, in this context called the Shiva crater.
-It has also been dated at approximately 66 million years ago, potentially matching the Deccan traps.
+It was also dated approximately 66 million years ago, potentially matching the Deccan traps.
 The researchers claiming that this feature is an impact crater suggest that the impact may have been the triggering event for the Deccan Traps as well as contributing to the acceleration of the Indian plate in the early Paleogene.
 However, the current consensus in the Earth science community is that this feature is unlikely to be an actual impact crater.